A computer system with a continuous monitoring system in placeA computer system with a continuous monitoring system in place

 Another benefit of regular testing and updating of an incident response plan is that it can help businesses comply with regulatory requirements.
 Many industries, such as healthcare and finance, have specific regulations that require businesses to have an incident response plan in place.
 Regular testing and updating of the plan can help ensure that the business is meeting these requirements and avoiding potential fines or legal issues.

-See also How to use mnemonic techniques for PMP certification exam
+See also How to use mind maps for PMI-RMP certification exam

 Building a Strong Cybersecurity Culture to Support Your Incident Response Plan